Nate-/File_Parser/README.md

 ## Problem definition

-You receive drops of data files and specification files.
-Write an application in language of choice that will load these files into a database.
+Drops of data files and specification files need to be loaded these files into a database.

-## Problem details
+## Problem specifications

 Data files will be dropped in the folder "data/" relative to your application and specification files will be dropped in the folder "specs/" relative to